Despera: Production

 Despera light novel under serialization in Animage magazine.

 Abe announced at Sakura-Con 2009 development of a new anime, revealing that it would be set during Japan's Taishō era.
 Ryūtarō Nakamura, who had directed Serial Experiments Lain, was tapped to direct.
 Beginning in July, a light novel serialization penned by Konaka and Abe ran in the Japanese magazine Animage, terminating a year later.

 In 2010, production of the anime was placed on hold due to Nakamura's health.
 On June 29, 2013, Nakamura died of pancreatic cancer, and it was unknown whether development of Despera would continue following his death.
 At Overload 2014, Abe announced that the anime would move forward with a new director.

 In 2018, Abe and Konaka acknowledged that Despera was in development hell, citing the state of the anime industry.

 On March 23, 2021, Konaka said that the anime was 80% funded, and that both he and Abe had continued to work on it continually since its conception except for an interruption due to the COVID-19 pandemic.

 On April 7, 2021, Konaka stated on an interview that the setting, characters, and story of Despera have completely changed.
 The extent of the changes remain unclear.

-In 2025, Konaka said that the anime is in production and set to release in 2027.
+In 2025, Konaka said that the anime's production is set for 2027.